Category: Personnel Covered Individuals: All CEI Employees Approved: 2023-02-28

-Broad categories of positions that are not eligible for telecommuting include, but are not limited to, positions in departments with 1-2 employees; grounds workers; facilities trades workers, including plumbers, electricians, and HVAC technicians; custodial workers; student health staff; receptionist positions; library circulation and support staff; and IT direct support positions.
+Broad categories of positions that are not eligible for telecommuting include, but are not limited to, positions in student-facing departments with 1-2 employees; grounds workers; facilities trades workers, including plumbers, electricians, and HVAC technicians; custodial workers; student health staff; receptionist positions; library circulation; and front-line student-facing support staff.
 This list of positions is not all-inclusive and the Office of Human Resources reserves the right to identify other positions that are not eligible for telecommuting.

 If an employee in an eligible position requests approval to telecommute, the supervisor and department head/director, in consultation with the Office of Human Resources, will determine whether the employee is eligible.
 The following conditions must be met to approve an employee to telecommute:

-a) the employee has been in the position for at least twelve months (this requirement is waived if the employee is specifically hired for a telecommuting arrangement);
+the employee has been in the position for at least 90-days, or successfully outside of a probationary period (this requirement is waived if the employee is specifically hired for a telecommuting arrangement);

-c) the employee has demonstrated an ability to work productively on his/her own and is selfmotivated and flexible; and
+the employee has demonstrated an ability to work productively on his/her own and is self-motivated and flexible; and

 Supervisors must ensure that telecommuting decisions are made for appropriate, non-discriminatory reasons.

-All telecommuting arrangements are subject to a 30-day trial period.
+All telecommuting/hybrid arrangements are subject to a 30-day trial period.

-b) Require employees who are approved for a telecommuting arrangement to sign the telecommuting agreement and send a copy of the signed agreement to the Office of Human Resources.
+Require employees who are approved for a telecommuting arrangement to complete and sign the appropriate electronic telecommuting.

 a) Approve, deny, or revoke any telecommuting agreement for the area of supervision as appropriate.